EythorE/FUZIX/Kernel/platform/platform-megadrive/README_syscall.md

+maybe something is off in mm?

+apps are entered through doexec in lowlevel-68000.S, the program is loaded correctly and the kernel is rte-ing to the correct place in user program.

 plt_relocate in 68000relocate.c is getting the same addresses as _ececve in syscall_exec32.c is reporting.
 We need to figure out a way to print udata for a program right before we jump to it.
 We know the addresses.